A Little Night Music: Act Two

 Madam Armfeldt's country estate is bathed in the golden glow of perpetual summer sunset at this high latitude ("Night Waltz One and Two").
 Everyone arrives, each with their own amorous purposes and desires—even Petra, who catches the eye of Armfeldt's fetching manservant, Frid.
 The women begin to quarrel with one another.
 Fredrik is astonished to learn the name of Desiree's daughter.
 Henrik meets Fredrika, and confesses to her he deeply loves Anne.
-Meanwhile, in the garden, Fredrik and Carl-Magnus reflect on the difficulty of being annoyed with Desiree, agreeing "It Would Have Been Wonderful" had she not been quite so wonderful.
-Dinner is served, and the characters' "Perpetual Anticipation" enlivens the meal.
+Meanwhile, in the garden, Fredrik and Carl-Magnus reflect on the difficulty of being annoyed with Desiree, contrasting her immoral actions with her physical beauty ("It Would Have Been Wonderful").
+Dinner is served, and the female Quintet singers comment on the characters’ suspense regarding the coming meal ("Perpetual Anticipation").

 At dinner, Charlotte attempts to flirt with Fredrik and trades insults with Desiree.
 Soon, everyone is shouting and scolding everyone else, except for Henrik, who finally speaks up.
 He accuses the whole company of being amoral, and flees the scene.
 Stunned, everyone reflects on the situation and wanders away.
 Fredrika tells Anne of Henrik's secret love and the two dash off searching for him.
 Meanwhile, Desiree meets Fredrik and asks if he still wants to be "rescued" from his life.
 Fredrik answers honestly that he loves Desiree but cannot bring himself to hurt Anne.
-Hurt and bitter, Desiree can only reflect on the nature of her life and relationship with Fredrik ("Send In the Clowns").
+Regretful and hurt, Desiree can only reflect on the nature of her life and relationship with Fredrik ("Send In the Clowns").
 Anne finds Henrik, who is attempting to commit suicide.
 The clumsy boy cannot complete the task, and Anne tells him she loves him, too.
 The pair begins to kiss, which leads to Anne's first sexual encounter.
 Meanwhile, not far away, Frid sleeps in Petra's lap.
 The maid imagines advantageous marriages but concludes that in the meantime, "a girl ought to celebrate what passes by" ("The Miller's Son").
 Charlotte confesses her plan to Fredrik, and both watch Henrik and Anne, happy together, run away to start their new life.
 The two commiserate on a bench.
-Carl-Magnus, preparing to sleep with Desiree, sees this and challenges Fredrik to Russian Roulette; Fredrik nervously misfires and simply grazes his own ear.
+Carl-Magnus, preparing to sleep with Desiree, sees this and jealously challenges Fredrik to Russian Roulette; Fredrik nervously misfires and merely grazes his own ear.
 Feeling victorious, Carl-Magnus reaffirms his love for Charlotte, finally granting her wish.